Anderson Ruffin Abbott: Career

+On February 23, 1864, Drs.
+Augusta and Abbott attended a White House reception in military uniform, possibly the first Black military officers to do so.
+They were greeted courteously by President Lincoln, but their presence disturbed Lincoln's son Robert and stunned many of the other guests.
+Abbott later said that “We could not have been more surprised ourselves or created more surprise if we had been dropped down upon them through a sky-light.”

+In Washington, Abbott lived at the same boarding house as Elizabeth Keckley.
+After Abraham Lincoln was shot on April 14, 1865, Mary Lincoln sent a messenger to the boarding house sometime after midnight Saturday to find Elizabeth Keckley.
+Abbott escorted Keckley, first to the White House and finally to Petersen House.
+He left Petersen House and learned of Lincoln's death when church bells tolled at 7:20 a.m. that morning.
+After Lincoln's death, Abbott went to the viewing of the body in the East Room of the White House.
+Mary Lincoln gave him a black-and-white shawl that had been worn by Abraham Lincoln.
+The shawl was loaned to the State Historical Society of Wisconsin in 1959 and officially donated to the Society's collections in 1963, where it remains today.

 In 1866, Abbott resigned from service to the Union Army and returned to Canada.
 He attended primary medical classes at the University of Toronto the following year.
 While he did not graduate, he established a medical practice and was admitted to the College of Physicians and Surgeons of Ontario in 1871.
 In an Anglican wedding ceremony in Toronto on 9 August 1871, he married Mary Ann Casey, the 18-year-old daughter of a successful Black barber.
 Abbott and his wife moved to Chatham where he resumed his medical practice.
 They eventually had three daughters and two sons.